 Consumers want to buy what they want, where they want, and when they want.
 The risks of keeping stock will have further increased in 2030.
 The answer?
 Industrial 3D printers produce ‘on demand’ products.
 These printers will not be located at industrial sites, but can simply be found in the shop.
 The customer stands around and watches, and immediately takes his fully ‘customized’ product home with him.

-Worries about the planet will strongly increase between 2018 and 2030.
-Also amongst consumers, who will still almost exclusively opt for circular products and services.
+Worries about the planet will strongly increase through 2030 – and also amongst consumers, who will still almost exclusively opt for circular products and services.
 This will lead to a huge upsurge in the amount of sharing concepts.

 Take, for instance, a lawnmower.
 The object itself is of little value.
 Behind the product however lies a need: customers want to have a regularly manicured lawn.
 The rise of companies like Uber and Snappcar are an example of this development.
 Rather than owning a car, the transport from A to B is the focal point.
 Getting back to the lawnmower: Amazon already understood this development in 2015.
 Consumers back then could already rent goats for manicuring the lawn.